By Wendy White Kniffen, Publisher

-Standard Oil tycoon and raiload magnate Henry Flagler is considered by many to be Florida’s first modern developer.
+Standard Oil tycoon and railroad magnate Henry Flagler is considered by many to be Florida’s first modern developer.
 He discovered St. Augustine while traveling with his wife in the late 19th century.
-Seeing not only a need but an extremely lucrative opportunity to build luxury accommodations, rail transportation and accompanying infrastructure throughout the state, he transformed St. Augustine into the winter playground of the rich and famous.
+Seeing not only a need but a lucrative opportunity to build luxury accommodations and rail transportation throughout the state, he transformed St. Augustine into the winter playground of the rich and famous.

 On the afternoon of February 11, 1900, Flagler and a group of men brought their boat up to a rustic fish camp on the sandy shore of the Tolomato River.
-Flagler asked the owners—Frank Andreu Usina and his wife, Catherine—if they would prepare a meal of local roast oysters for his party.
-The Usinas obliged and, afterwards, a hat was passed among the men for a contribution.
+Flagler asked the owners—Frank Andreu Usina and his wife, Catherine—if they would prepare a meal of roasted local oysters for his party.
+The Usinas obliged and, afterwards, a hat was passed for a contribution.
 The Usinas received more than a week’s salary at the time.

 Frank Usina was a descendent of one of the families of indentured servants from the Isle of Menorca who escaped from a failed English colony in New Smyrna and fled to the safety of St. Augustine in 1768.
-He and his bride, known by the family as “Aunt Kate” shared Mr. Flagler’s entrepreneurial sensibilities, albeit on a much smaller scale.
-They expanded their rustic camp and began serving meals consisting of fresh oysters, clam chowder, potato salad, baked beans and biscuits.
+He and his bride, known by the family as “Aunt Kate” shared Mr. Flagler’s entrepreneurial sensibilities.
+They expanded their rustic camp and began serving meals of fresh oysters, clam chowder, potato salad, baked beans and biscuits.
+Occasionally chicken or shrimp pilau or fried fish was offered.

 The property has remained in the family, and the Usinas rebuilt on the site and opened Aunt Kate’s in March 2009.

-And so the tradition continues of serving fresh local seafood and Southern specialties to vistors and locals alike.
+Today the tradition continues of serving fresh local seafood and Southern specialties to visitors and locals alike.
 Though now they come by car as well as by boat, the vista from the shore is nearly unchanged.
 Now the menu features a wide variety of selections including steak, ribs and chicken dishes, but Menorcan clam chowder, steamed oysters and fresh local fish are always offered.

-The new restaurant is much larger than the wood frame building that sadly burned to the ground in a fire but retains the same rustic, Old Florida feel.
-Family photographs and memorabilia adorn the walls telling the story of the Usina family and the thousands of people they have welcomed to their fish camp, restaurants, campground (they own North Beach Camp Resort, located next to Aunt Kate’s) and on their sightseeing boats.
+The new restaurant retains the same rustic, Old Florida feel as the original building.
+Family photographs and memorabilia adorn the walls telling the story of the Usina family and the guests they have welcomed over the years.

 In keeping with the tradition established by Aunt Kate herself more than a century ago, local seafood is the focus of the menu.
 From peel-and-eat shrimp to catfish fingers to fried gator tail for starters, to popular entrées such as Shrimp and Grits, Low Country Boil or Aunt Kate’s Seafood Platter (shrimp, scallops, catch of the day and crab cake—grilled, broiled or fried), the choices are extensive.